 Most Hayes Valley homes fall into one of five configurations, and each one prices on its own logic:

 Where your home fits in this five-configuration map sets a pricing baseline.
 The sub-area layer then adjusts it up or down.
 As a rule of thumb: smaller condos and lofts trade $550K to $900K.
-One- and two-bedroom condos near Patricia's Green or the Hayes Street corridor run $900K to $1.5M.
+One- and two-bedroom condos near Patricia's Green or the Hayes Street retail blocks run $900K to $1.5M.
 Edwardian and Victorian flats, when offered as TIC or condo, sit in a similar band with a TIC discount.
 Renovated single-family Victorians trade $2M to $3M.
-Multi-unit and street-to-street Victorians, the rarest product, range from $2.5M to $3.5M+, 436 Oak closed at $3.36M.
+Multi-unit and street-to-street Victorians, the rarest product, range from $2.5M to $3.5M+, and 436 Oak closed at $3.36M.
 The single best move when you're weighing a sale is a current valuation on your specific address.
 Request a free home valuation.

 Hayes Valley is geographically small, but three distinct pockets price on different fundamentals.
 Here's what's pulling premiums in each one.

-The six blocks of Hayes Street between Franklin and Laguna are the commercial spine of the neighborhood.
+The six blocks of Hayes Street between Franklin and Laguna are the main commercial stretch of the neighborhood.
 Living on the corridor or one block back means walking out the front door into the busiest weekend foot traffic in Hayes Valley.
 Inventory skews toward Edwardian flats and condos above ground-floor retail, with some new-construction infill.
 Disciplined pricing on well-prepared two-bedroom condos in this section consistently produces multi-offer outcomes.
-The trade-off is corridor noise late on weekends and event days; buyers self-select for the energy, and pricing reflects it.
+The trade-off is street noise late on weekends and event days; buyers self-select for the energy, and pricing reflects it.

 Three categories that consistently produce above-baseline sale outcomes, two that tend to need sharper pricing or prep.

 A correct Hayes Valley list price isn't a single number, it's a pricing strategy keyed to your configuration.
-There are roughly four moves available: list under market to manufacture multi-offer pressure, the 436 Oak play, which works for genuinely rare properties (multi-unit Victorians, street-to-street parcels, Patricia's Green-facing condos with private outdoor space) where a sharp list price draws the compressed buyer pool into a competitive room; list at market and let bidding produce the outcome, which works for renovated Victorian houses and well-prepared condos in good condition where the demand depth supports it; list at the high end of expected with willingness to negotiate, which works for standard Edwardian flats and condos in good condition where the segment baseline is the realistic ceiling; and list at a premium with patience, which can work for genuinely unique heritage Victorians where comp scarcity supports a longer marketing window.
-The right move depends on your configuration, your sub-area, what's actually rare about your property, and the current pulse of inventory.
+There are roughly four moves available: list under market to invite multi-offer pressure, the 436 Oak approach, which works for genuinely rare properties (multi-unit Victorians, street-to-street parcels, Patricia's Green-facing condos with private outdoor space) where a sharp list price draws the compressed buyer pool into a competitive room; list at market and let bidding produce the outcome, which works for renovated Victorian houses and well-prepared condos in good condition where the demand depth supports it; list at the high end of expected with willingness to negotiate, which works for standard Edwardian flats and condos in good condition where the segment baseline is the realistic ceiling; and list at a premium with patience, which can work for genuinely unique heritage Victorians where comp scarcity supports a longer marketing window.
+The right move depends on your configuration, your sub-area, what's actually rare about your property, and the current pace of inventory.

 Prep is the other lever, and the ROI math differs sharply by configuration.
 On multi-unit Victorian houses, full staging across all units, professional architectural photography, and marketing language that leads with rarity (configuration, scale, parking, street-to-street footprint) generally pay for themselves with a meaningful multiplier; 436 Oak's outcome was prep-driven as much as pricing-driven.
 On single-family Victorians, light updates that preserve original detail almost always outperform full remodels.
 Edwardian flats benefit from kitchen and bath refreshes plus systems updates.
 Patricia's Green-area condos benefit most from professional staging and outdoor-space photography.
 For TIC listings, the marketing conversation includes financing-pathway transparency, which materially affects offer quality.
 I'll walk through all of this with you in the pricing call.

 I've been a Hayes Valley listing agent for over two decades, working across all three sub-areas: condos and Edwardian flats above the Hayes Street corridor, new-construction inventory around Patricia's Green, and the rare Victorian houses on the blocks between Fell and Oak.
-Hayes Valley work is about reading configuration and corridor exposure together.
+Hayes Valley work is about reading configuration and location together.
 My recent listing at 436 Oak Street, a three-unit street-to-street Victorian, closed at $3,363,000, 35% over the $2,495,000 list in seven days with eleven competing offers.
 That outcome wasn't accidental; it was the product of pricing competitively, staging across all three units, professional architectural photography, and marketing that led with the property's rarity rather than its square footage.
 The same playbook applies broadly across Hayes Valley product types, from Patricia's Green condos to Edwardian flats on Linden.
 Career track record: 23+ years, $350M+ closed across 300+ transactions, 85+ five-star reviews.
 If you're considering a Hayes Valley sale, the first step is a current valuation on your specific address.

 Hayes Valley sales reward the right configuration read and the pricing strategy that follows from it.
 The 436 Oak Street result, $868,000 over asking with 11 offers in 7 days, was the product of competitive pricing, full staging across all three units, professional architectural photography, and marketing that led with rarity rather than square footage.
 Every home is different, but the playbook applies broadly across Hayes Valley configurations, from Victorian houses to Patricia's Green condos to Edwardian flats.
 If you're considering a sale in the Hayes Street corridor, around Patricia's Green, or on the Victorian blocks, the first step is a current valuation on your specific address, followed by a 15-minute pricing call to walk through configuration and sub-area pricing for your home.
 No commitment to list, just an honest read on where your home sits in today's Hayes Valley market.